eggjs/egg-schedule/README.md

 ### Schedule Type

-Build-in support is:
+**Build-in support is:**

   - **worker**: will be executed in one random worker when schedule run.
   - **all**: will be executed in all workers when schedule run.

-**Custom schedule by extending the base schedule**
+**Custom schedule**

+To create a custom schedule, simply create a schedule with a type `custom` and its corresponding method.
+Inside your custom method, you can schedule the task to be executed by one random worker or all workers with the built-in method `sender.one()` or `sender.all()`.

 ```javascript
 // {app_root}/agent.js